turingschool-examples/javascript/linters/module-3/linter-setup.md

 Create a `.eslintrc` file in your src directory. **It must be in src for the lint script to work properly**

 Copy the content below into that file.
-This rule override makes it so that there is no error for having devDependencies.
+  * The first rule makes it so that having devDependencies won't throw an error
+  * The second rule makes it so that .js files can have jsx

 ```json
 // Use this file as a starting point for your project's .eslintrc.
 // By default we're using airbnb's .eslintrc